 Darley Cottage has been lovingly restored from a traditional fisherman's cottage to create a stylish and cosy dwelling that is perfectly positioned in the heart of East Looe.
 Set over three floors, it still boasts its original charm and character and will enchant its guests.

 Perfect for families and friends to explore this vibrant harbour and beautiful sandy beaches nearby.
 You can enjoy a variety of shops, restaurants and cafes all on your doorstep and the South West Coast Path is also within easy walking distance form the cottage.

-Living Room: TV with DVD only at present (no tv channels available but this will be amended very soon), table and chairs for 4.
+Living Room: TV with DVD, table and chairs for 4.

-Kitchen: Slimline dishwasher, fridge with freezer box, Bosch tassimo coffee machine, microwave grill oven, washing machine.
+Kitchen: Slimline dishwasher, fridge with freezer box, microwave grill oven, washing machine.